jtekt/image-storage-microservice/README.md

 # Image storage microservice

-This is a microservice used to store and retrieve images as well as their related metadata via HTTP requests.
+A microservice used to store and retrieve images as well as their related metadata via HTTP requests.
 The service stores images as files and metadata as MongoDB documents.

 ## API